 Health Conditions Related to Genetic Changes

 Deletions of the HBA1 and/or HBA2 genes are the most common cause of alpha thalassemia.
-Rarely, mutations in or near these genes can also be responsible for the disease.
-The signs and symptoms of alpha thalassemia tend to be more severe when the disease results from mutations in the alpha-globin genes than when it is caused by deletions of these genes.
+Less commonly, variants (also known as mutations) in or near these genes cause the condition.
+The signs and symptoms of alpha thalassemia tend to be more severe when the disease results from variants in the alpha-globin genes than when it is caused by deletions of these genes.

-In Hb Bart syndrome and HbH disease, a shortage of alpha-globin prevents cells from making normal hemoglobin.
+In Hb Bart syndrome and HbH disease, a shortage of alpha-globin hinders the production of normal hemoglobin.
 Instead, cells produce abnormal forms of hemoglobin called hemoglobin Bart (Hb Bart) or hemoglobin H (HbH).
 These abnormal hemoglobin molecules cannot effectively carry oxygen to the body's tissues.
 The substitution of Hb Bart or HbH for normal hemoglobin causes anemia and the other serious health problems associated with alpha thalassemia.